+Board members should be able to devote sufficient time to their directorship, should refrain from becoming "overboarded" and should attend all relevant meetings including committee meetings (audit, nomination, remuneration or other).
 Non-attendance should be explained in the annual report.
 Overboarded directors will not be supported, even if they are from demographics that are currently underrepresented in UK boardrooms.
 The board should demonstrate collective awareness of material short, medium and long-run risks including, where material, climate change.
 The Chair should ensure the board is of an appropriate size and, while the Fund is not prescriptive on board size, would consider boards of five or fewer members, or boards of sixteen or more members, as red flags warranting further analysis.
-In line with the Code we expect the majority of board members, excluding the Chair, to be independent according the criteria defined in the Code.
+In line with the Code we expect the majority of board members, excluding the Chair, to be independent according to the criteria defined in the Code.
 Independence is not, however, a sufficient condition for the support of a director's election or re-election: each director must offer a valuable contribution to the functioning of the board.
-With regards to the so-called "nine years" among our criteria for independence, we fully support directors that make valuable contributions to the boardroom, even if their tenure exceeds this guideline.
+With regards to the so-called "nine year rule" of independence:

+whilst we include "a tenure of fewer than nine years" among our criteria for independence, we fully support directors that make valuable contributions to the boardroom, even if their tenure exceeds this guideline.
+We will typically vote against special interest representation.

 Consistently with the Code, boards should include nomination, remuneration, and audit committees.
 The latter two board committees should be composed solely of independent non-executive directors who have served on the board for at least a year, and participation by executives in these committee meetings should be by exceptional invitation only and explained in the annual report.
 Both the audit and the remuneration committee should have at least three members.
 The annual report should include a clear report from each committee Chair explaining the issues the committee has prioritised during the year in review, outlining progress made without recourse to boiler-plate language.
 Particular attention is paid to the overboarding of audit committee members owing to the requirement to read financial papers in sufficient detail.
 External advisors on remuneration and audit should be accountable to the committees, and details should be disclosed in the annual report including the nature of services provided and whether the advisor provides additional services.
+Conflicts of interest relating to external advisers should be disclosed and managed effectively.
 The Fund supports the creation of additional committees that are appropriate to the business model in question, but we do not support unwarranted layers of governance, or the outsourcing of important issues to less experienced directors.
 We typically support board oversight of sustainability issues, either through committee structures or through individual responsibility.
 We support the election of employee representatives where this improves the quality of the board and accountability to stakeholders.